 Scientific data requires special treatment.
 It must be recorded in non-erasable ink in your lab book immediately after a measurement is taken; partners cannot copy each others' data at a later time.
 Altering or copying data outside of the laboratory represents academic dishonesty and will be prosecuted as such if observed.
 Further, you will receive no credit for any lab report that includes data that are not your own.
 If your data are messy, you may copy them over onto a final report, but you must include your original data when you turn in your report.
-You MUST get your instructor's initials on your data sheet before you leave the lab.
+You MUST get your instructor's initials on your data sheet at the beginning of the lab and when you finish the lab and are ready to leave.